Spinach Pesto

 When it comes to serving this pesto, the possibilities are endless.

-Toss it with pasta for a quick delicious dinner, spread it on a sandwich, or top your favorite protein with a dollop of pesto for a burst of flavor.
-You could even use it as a dip for crackers or as a pizza sauce for a twist on a classic favorite.
+Toss it with pasta for a quick, delicious dinner, spread it on a sandwich, or top your favorite protein with a dollop of pesto for a burst of flavor.
+You could even use it as a dip for crackers or a pizza sauce for a twist on a classic favorite.

 What to serve on the side?